dgilland/blog/blog/posts/pushjack-release-v040.rst

 .. author: Derrick Gilland

-`Pushjack v0.4.0 <https://github.com/dgilland/pushjack/tree/v0.4.0>`_ has been release.
+`Pushjack v0.4.0 <https://github.com/dgilland/pushjack/tree/v0.4.0>`_ has been released.

 It was a major release with several backwards incompatible changes.
 The biggest breaking change is that the ``send_bulk`` function has been eliminated with its functionality being merged into the ``send`` function (i.e. sending single or multiple push notification is done with the same function).
 The other big change is that the APNS socket connection handling has been changed to non-blocking and utilizes I/O multiplexing via the `select <https://docs.python.org/library/select.html>`_ module.